Royal Bank of Canada Acquires 21,297 Shares of Dimensional U.S. Equity ETF (NYSEARCA:DFUS)

-Royal Bank of Canada lifted its holdings in Dimensional U.S. Equity ETF (NYSEARCA:DFUS – Get Rating) by 8.9% in the 3rd quarter, HoldingsChannel.com reports.
-The fund owned 261,284 shares of the company’s stock after buying an additional 21,297 shares during the period.
+Royal Bank of Canada increased its holdings in Dimensional U.S. Equity ETF (NYSEARCA:DFUS – Get Rating) by 8.9% during the 3rd quarter, HoldingsChannel.com reports.
+The firm owned 261,284 shares of the company’s stock after purchasing an additional 21,297 shares during the period.
 Royal Bank of Canada’s holdings in Dimensional U.S. Equity ETF were worth $10,144,000 at the end of the most recent quarter.

-Several other hedge funds have also recently made changes to their positions in the business.
-Equitable Holdings Inc. grew its stake in shares of Dimensional U.S. Equity ETF by 15.4% in the 3rd quarter.
-Equitable Holdings Inc. now owns 316,263 shares of the company’s stock valued at $12,277,000 after buying an additional 42,261 shares during the period.
-Cadence Bank acquired a new stake in shares of Dimensional U.S. Equity ETF in the 3rd quarter valued at about $614,000.
-Forum Private Client Group LLC grew its stake in shares of Dimensional U.S. Equity ETF by 8.8% in the 3rd quarter.
-Forum Private Client Group LLC now owns 17,562 shares of the company’s stock valued at $682,000 after buying an additional 1,418 shares during the period.
-Tower Research Capital LLC TRC acquired a new stake in shares of Dimensional U.S. Equity ETF in the 3rd quarter valued at about $263,000.
-Finally, Bank of Montreal Can acquired a new stake in shares of Dimensional U.S. Equity ETF in the 3rd quarter valued at about $1,861,000.
+Several other institutional investors also recently modified their holdings of the business.
+IFP Advisors Inc boosted its position in Dimensional U.S. Equity ETF by 27.9% during the third quarter.
+IFP Advisors Inc now owns 1,560 shares of the company’s stock valued at $73,000 after acquiring an additional 340 shares during the last quarter.
+Bayshore Asset Management LLC boosted its position in Dimensional U.S. Equity ETF by 0.3% during the third quarter.
+Bayshore Asset Management LLC now owns 121,918 shares of the company’s stock valued at $4,733,000 after acquiring an additional 347 shares during the last quarter.
+AdvisorNet Financial Inc boosted its position in Dimensional U.S. Equity ETF by 0.9% during the third quarter.
+AdvisorNet Financial Inc now owns 63,072 shares of the company’s stock valued at $2,448,000 after acquiring an additional 533 shares during the last quarter.
+Private Management Group Inc. boosted its position in Dimensional U.S. Equity ETF by 8.2% during the third quarter.
+Private Management Group Inc. now owns 8,032 shares of the company’s stock valued at $312,000 after acquiring an additional 608 shares during the last quarter.
+Finally, D.A.
+Davidson & CO. boosted its position in Dimensional U.S. Equity ETF by 4.2% during the third quarter.
+D.A.
+Davidson & CO. now owns 15,444 shares of the company’s stock valued at $600,000 after acquiring an additional 628 shares during the last quarter.

 The Dimensional U.S. Equity ETF (DFUS) is an exchange-traded fund that mostly invests in total market equity.
 The fund actively selects US equities of all sizes weighted by market capitalization in seeking to provide long-term capital appreciation.
 DFUS was launched on Sep 25, 2001 and is managed by Dimensional.